6 Misconceptions About Learning to Play Music

 Are you a music instructor?
 We know that adult classes are filled with motivated, committed students!
 All you need to master is how to market to them to increase your client roster.

+Want to learn music as an adult?
+It’s a myth that adults can’t learn; in fact, adult music classes have been known to enhance memory, spatial reasoning, and language skills.
 Wait, music can help adult cognitive function?
 Yes, sirree!
 Now that doesn’t sound like adults shouldn’t take music classes, does it?
 Definitely not.
 Another misconception about learning music: debunked!

 Funny enough, a conflicting misconception about learning music is that you can start too early.
-Many music schools insist that children under five years of age lack the sub-conscious understanding that learning music requires.
+Many music schools insist that children under five years of age lack the subconscious understanding that learning music requires.

-While this belief may be applied to formal lessons, banging pots and pans, clapping your hands and singing in the car are all fine examples of how toddlers start to informally recognize and make their own music at a very early age.
+While this belief may be applied to formal lessons, banging pots and pans, clapping your hands, and singing in the car are all fine examples of how toddlers start to informally recognize and make their own music at a very early age.

 Why does this matter?
-It means that the confidence and enthusiasm you have when you’re a child diminishes as you get older, so it’s important to start early (if you got the passion for it)!
+It means that the confidence and enthusiasm you have when you’re a child diminishes as you get older, so it’s important to start early (if you have the passion for it)!
+Thinking that an appreciation for music begins at a certain age is one of those misconceptions about learning music that ends here and now.

 This is a misconception about learning music that many people hold in their hearts, and the truth is that it should be a non-issue.

 People often carry around a fear of performing, or what’s commonly called “stage fright.”
-Being nervous to perform is only natural, in fact even famous performers like Beyoncé and Adele have admitted to suffering from this phobia.
+Being nervous to perform is only natural; in fact, even famous performers like Beyoncé and Adele have admitted to suffering from this phobia.

 Where does it come from?
 It can come from being a perfectionist (wanting every performance to be perfect) and waiting for something to go wrong.
 This can surely cause unease.
 Or, it could be that you feel under-prepared and are worried about making a mistake.
 Or, it could come from a number of other anxieties, but we look at it this way: why let anything ruin your love of music?